JackDanna/FogentRoleplayTemplate/CoreRules/FogentRoleplayCoreRules.md

 To close, Fogent Roleplay was born out of the frustration of other popular TTRPG's steadily increasing rule complexity just to have a reason to sell you stuff you didn't need and punishing creators who built content into their systems.
 However, many years into it's development now, is driven by the love of spending quality time with friends, collabratively exploring our imaginations, and telling awesome stories.

-May your stories be epic and your dice rolls true,
+Long live open-source fun,

 -Javk "The Forever Narrator" Wick

 ## Join Our Community

-Join the Fogent Roleplay Community Discord or subscribe to the Javk Wick YouTube channel.
+Join the Fogent Roleplay Community Discord or subscribe to the Javk Wick YouTube channel to get plugged in and stay up to date on the project.
+We love collaboration and encourages people to reach out if they would like to help contribute to this project.
 Your feedback and experience mean a lot!

 Discord: [Fogent Roleplay Discord](https://discord.gg/PYNTGqxh6a)